 BRICKWORKS SAYS

 Step outside and those 56 hectares of parkland become your front garden — a lake, sports facilities, Chumleigh Gardens, weekend Parkruns and the occasional summer festival all included.
-You’re also neatly positioned between Bermondsey, London Bridge, Camberwell and Peckham, which are close enough for spontaneity, but far enough to feel like you’ve escaped it all.
+The South London Gallery, the Camberwell Arms, and the cult restaurants of both Bermondsey Street and Camberwell Church Street are all within easy reach; an area that was recently named one of Time Out's coolest neighbourhoods in the world.

 THE OWNER SAYS